AlessandroZ/BeRoot/Linux/README.md

 Exploit
 ----

-Because lots of server are vulnerable to well known exploit (dirtycow, etc.), I have embeeded [linux-exploit-suggester](https://github.com/mzet-/linux-exploit-suggester) to give an overview of potential CVE that affect the kernel (this module will only work for Linux systems).
+Because lots of server are vulnerable to well known exploit (dirtycow, etc.), I have embedded [linux-exploit-suggester](https://github.com/mzet-/linux-exploit-suggester) to give an overview of potential CVE that affect the kernel (this module will only work for Linux systems).

 Monitoring
 ----

 Monitoring could be useful to detect what's running on the system.
-Beroot does not that but it's possible to list some processes from other users, cron jobs, etc whithout needed root privileges.
+Beroot does not that but it's possible to list some processes from other users, cron jobs, etc without needing root privileges.
 This could be done using [pspy](https://github.com/DominicBreuker/pspy).

 Interesting write up